Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Indianapolis' games this season have gone over 43.5 points four of five times.

-- Houston's games have gone over 43.5 points in three of five chances this season.
+- Indianapolis and its opponents have gone over the current 43.5-point total in four of five games this season.

 - The combined points per game average of the two teams, 39.4, is 4.1 points fewer than Sunday's over/under.

-- This contest's over/under is 10.3 points fewer than the 53.8 these two squads combine to give up per game in 2020.

-- The Colts and their opponents have scored an average of 46.4 points per game in 2020, 2.9 more than Sunday's total.

-- The 44.5 PPG average total in Texans games this season is 1.0 point more than this game's over/under.
+- The average total in Colts games this season is 46.4, 2.9 points more than Sunday's total of 43.5.

 Colts stats and trends